felwal/felwal.github.io/content/projects/avganar.md

 ### Avgånär Sweden

-Trafiklab also provides APIs for the entire Sweden, and I decided to make another version of the app implementing this.
+I decided to make another version of the app for the entire Sweden.
 The app is open source, so the idea is to be adaptable to other countries' public transport as well.

 ![](/images/avganar-swe-banner.png)